lsantosq/lsantosq.github.io/_posts/2020-07-10-Mobile-Price-Prediction-SVM-and-Logistic-Regression.md

 test = pd.read_csv('../data/datasets_11167_15520_test.csv')
 train = pd.read_csv('../data/datasets_11167_15520_train.csv')

 ```

 ## Before we begin,

 I would like to share a mindset about working with data that may be silly, but it makes all sense for me.

-> For any important event - a date, a job interview - what do you do prior to your arrival? **you prepare yourself!** You search for information on the internet, social media (Instagram, Facebook, LinkedIn), ask friends and relatives.
-You do it because you want to create a picture in your mind of the person's food and movie tastes, beliefs, what he/she is like...
-It makes easier for you to have a **match** with them.
+> For any important event - for instance, a job interview - what do you do prior to your arrival? **You prepare yourself!** You search for information on the internet, social media (Instagram, Facebook, LinkedIn), employees ...
+You do it because you want to create a picture in your mind of the company, its work environment and the position that you are applying for.

-Let me tell you that: _considering data, it is not different at all!_ You must get to know the data, bring to a dinner, have some great chat at a coffee shop, maybe see a movie together.
-Then, when you feel prepared, when you feel that you know everything about them, what they like or not...
-After all that, you can ask for a commitment and start to create a deeper connection by using _statistical learning models_ !
+Let me tell you: _considering data, it is not different at all!_ You must get to know the data: bring to a dinner and have some great chat at a coffee shop.
+Then, when you feel prepared, when you feel that you know everything about them,  you can ask for a commitment.
+Then, you start to create a deeper connection by using _statistical learning models_ !

-## Checking out dataframes, description and the goal
+## A - Checking out dataframes, description and the goal

-Here, I superficially check how the dataset is presented, the description of each attribute, and also I establish a goal for the case study.
+Here, I superficially check how the dataset is presented.

 * Total number of Attributes: 21

     * Are there discrete variables? - Yes
         * Details: blue (Bluetooth - 0 No / 1 Yes), dual_sim (0 No / 1 Yes), four_g (0 No / 1 Yes), three_g (0 No / 1 Yes), touch_screen (0 No / 1 Yes), wifi (0 No / 1 Yes)
     * Are there any continuous variables? - Yes
         * Details: battery_power,clock_speed,int_memory,n_cores*,m_dep,mobile_wt,pc,px_height,px_width,ram,sc_h,sc_w,talk_time

-    *Output variable: price_range
+* Output variable: price_range
     * Discrete variable
-        * Multiclass - 4 different classes: 0(low cost), 1(medium cost), 2(high cost) and 3(very high cost)
+    * Multiclass - 4 different classes: 0 (low cost), 1 (medium cost), 2 (high cost) and 3 (very high cost)

-**_GOAL_**: Based on certain attributes, our goal is to predict the position of our new cellphone using its characteristics.
+**_GOAL_**: Based on mobile attributes, our goal is to predict the class of our new cellphone's price.

 ```python